Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

     ![azure](../../media/validate01.png)

-1. If the validation status displays **Success** for all the validation steps, **congratulations!** This means that you have completed the challenge.
+1. If the validation status displays **SUCCESS** for all the validation steps, **Congratulations!** This means that you have completed the challenge.

      ![azure](../../media/validate02.png)

-1. If the validation status displays **Fail**, **don't worry!** This could mean that you did not perform the challenge correctly.
+1. If the validation status displays **FAIL**, **don't worry!** This could mean that you did not perform the challenge correctly.

      ![azure](../../media/validate03.png)

-1. Hover your mouse over the `i` **(1)** icon to see the error message and determine the root cause of the failure.
-Based on the error message, revisit the challenge as necessary, and redo the validation by clicking on the **VALIDATE (3)** button again.
+1. Hover your mouse over the **`i`** **(1)** icon to see the error message and determine the root cause of the failure.
+Based on the error message, revisit the challenge as necessary and redo the validation by clicking on the **VALIDATE (3)** button again.

      ![azure](../../media/validate04.png)

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
-The support team is available to help you troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.
+The support team is available to help you troubleshoot and resolve any technical or validation issues that may arise while the lab environment is live.

 ## Conclusion
-In this challenge, you've managed to develop a fully functional Contact Database application predominantly through the assistance of GitHub Copilot, demonstrating its practical usefulness in a real-world software development scenario.
+In this challenge, you've managed to develop a fully functional Contact Database application predominantly with the assistance of GitHub Copilot, demonstrating its practical usefulness in a real-world software development scenario.
 You've successfully navigated through the development process, from generating code for empty methods in the UserController.cs file to building essential features for the application.
 You've utilized GitHub Copilot to understand your context and provide relevant code suggestions, enhancing your coding experience.

-The engagement with Copilot Chat has enriched your collaboration and provided insightful coding recommendations, showcasing how AI can be seamlessly integrated into the development workflow.
+The engagement with Copilot Chat has enriched your collaboration and provided insightful coding recommendations.
+Hence, we are showcasing how AI can be seamlessly integrated into the development workflow.
 The test cases generated with GitHub Copilot's assistance have ensured the robustness and reliability of your application.
 Your achievements in this challenge have demonstrated the potential of AI in software development and provided valuable insights into its practical implementation.
 You've shown that with the right tools, such as GitHub Copilot, the development process can be made more efficient and productive.